Infrastructure JMX Metrics

 value: 20000

-In some cases, the metricsHttpTimeout option may be required.
+In some cases, the **metricsHttpTimeout** option may be required.
 Typically, this occurs when the OpenMetrics instance is undersized for the size of the MSK cluster, resulting in longer-than-usual metric retrieval times.
-Each Kafka partition adds a large number of metrics, so the OpenMetrics instance should ideally be sized to accommodate the number of partitions that the MSK will host.

 Another common pitfall with MSK OpenMetrics is that there exists a global rate limit for each instance.
 If more than one service hits the OpenMetrics endpoint, the rate limit may be triggered, and the clients will receive an HTTP error code 429.
-To overcome this, you can set the lenses.interval.metrics.refresh.broker option in Lenses Agent.
-As an example, to make Lenses request metrics every minute, set the value to 60000 (milliseconds).
+To overcome this, you can set the `lenses.interval.metrics.refresh.broker` option in Lenses Agent.
+As an example, to make Lenses request metrics every minute, set the value to `60000` (milliseconds).

-Custom URL mapping
+### Custom URL mapping <a href="#custom-url-mapping" id="custom-url-mapping"></a>

 There is also a way to configure custom mapping for each broker (Kafka) / node (Schema Registry, Zookeeper) / worker (Kafka Connect).